izikeros/blog/content/posts/notes/git_autocommit_on_file_changes.md

 title: Git autocommit on file changes
 date: 2021-09-14
 status: published
-tags: git, autocommit, note-taking, notes, automatic
+tags: git, autocommit, note-taking, notes, automatic, automation
 summary: How to create automatically commits if any file in watched folder was changed
 slug: git-autocommit-on-file-changes
 category: note